3D-Printed Boat

 Fabrication at the FLAB, UniBw Munich

-This demonstrator forms the foundation of my PhD “Parametric Automation of Geometry and Toolpaths for LFAM”, which continues to explore adaptive geometry preparation, continuous toolpaths and advanced slicing strategies for large-format additive manufacturing.
+The prototype was produced on a CEAD LFAM system within the dtec.bw research project at the Forschungszentrum Leichtbau (FLAB), with support from Tobias Herrlein.
+Water-tightness and functional behaviour were subsequently tested in the Hydraulics Laboratory with assistance from Dr.-Ing.
+Ivo Baselt.
+This demonstrator forms the foundation of a PhD “Parametric Automation of Geometry and Toolpaths for LFAM”, which continues to explore adaptive geometry preparation, continuous toolpaths and advanced slicing strategies for large-format additive manufacturing.